- Vanderbilt University Law School, J.D., 2014

 Notable experiences include:

 George received his J.D. from Vanderbilt University Law School.
-While at Vanderbilt, he served as an ambassador for prospective students, served on the executive board of the Phi Delta Phi honors society and coached youth soccer.
+While at Vanderbilt, he served as an ambassador for prospective students, served on the executive board of the Phi Delta Phi honors society, and coached youth soccer.
 He received his B.A. from Centre College.
-While at Centre, he spent four years as a varsity swimmer, and founded a project that rebuilt a community park.
+While at Centre, he spent four years as a varsity swimmer, coached youth soccer, and founded a project that rebuilt a community park.
+He currently serves on the Associate Board of the Greater Columbus Chapter of the American Red Cross, focusing on teaching disaster preparedness and fire safety to elementary school-aged students.

 - 10/31/2014Vorys, Sater, Seymour and Pease is pleased to welcome nine new first-year associates to the firm.